- Brand name

 Ask your doctor or pharmacist to be sure you do not have any of these conditions.

-CIPROXIN HC Ear Drops has been developed for use in the ear only.
+Ciproxin HC has been developed for use in the ear only.
 This product is not suitable for use in the eye.

 Before you start to use it

-- allergies to any other medicines or any substances such as foods, preservatives, dyes or latex.
-The dropper cap contains natural rubber (latex) which may cause severe allergic reactions.
+The dropper cap contains natural rubber (latex) which may cause severe allergic reactions in some people.

-- Are pregnant or are intending to become pregnant.
-Your doctor will discuss the risks and benefits of using CIPROXIN HC Ear Drops when pregnant.
+Your doctor will discuss the possible risks and benefits of using Ciproxin HC during pregnancy.

-- Are breast feeding or intending to breast feed.
-Your doctor will discuss the risks and benefits of using CIPROXIN HC Ear Drops when breast feeding.
+Your doctor will discuss the possible risks and benefits of using Ciproxin HC when you are breastfeeding.

-If you have not told your doctor about any of the above, tell them before you use CIPROXIN HC Ear Drops.
+If you have not told your doctor about any of the above, tell him/ her before you use Ciproxin HC.

 Using other medicines

-Some medicines may affect the way others work.
-Your doctor or pharmacist will be able to tell you what to do when using CIPROXIN HC Ear Drops with other medicines.
+Your doctor or pharmacist will be able to tell you what to do when using Ciproxin HC with other medicines.

 How much to use

-The usual dose of CIPROXIN HC Ear Drops is three drops in the affected ear(s) twice each day for 7 days.
-The dosing instructions will be printed on the label your pharmacist put on the bottle or carton.
+The dosing instructions will be printed on the label your pharmacist puts on the bottle or carton.

 How to use it

-Use CIPROXIN HC Ear Drops at about the same time every day unless your doctor tells you otherwise.
+Use Ciproxin HC at about the same time every day unless your doctor tells you otherwise.

-To open a new bottle of CIPROXIN HC Ear Drops, remove the cap and replace it with the dropper cap supplied in the carton.
+To open a new bottle of Ciproxin HC, remove the cap and replace it with the dropper cap supplied in the carton.
 Your pharmacist may have already done this for you.